 You can reduce your anxiety and improve your oral health.
 Here’s how:

 - Communicate openly.
 Discuss your dental fears with your dentist.
 Ask questions about your oral health and your treatment.

 - Make a plan.
 Your dentist should work with you to address your fears and worries.
+Bringing headphones and listening to music during your appointment often helps.
 If your dentist doesn’t take your concerns seriously, find another dentist.

 - Express yourself.
 Ask your dentist to explain what’s happening.
 Establish a hand signal to use if you want the dentist to stop.
 Use the signal if you’re uncomfortable or if you need to take a break.

 Source: WebMD, “Oral Care–Easing Dental Fear in Adults,” Accessed October 2019

 This information is for educational purposes only and is not medical advice.
 Always consult with your dentist for appropriate examinations, treatment, testing, and care recommendations.